Nordic Skiing for Schools

 Light snow pants

 2 (light) pairs of gloves or mittens

 Dress for the weather, with comfortable clothing, and layers of synthetic or wool blends – allows moisture and sweat to evaporate and adjust the temperature as the body warms up and cools down while skiing.

 Avoid cotton (including jeans), it absorbs and holds moisture.

 DO NOT bring valuables.

-Participants can bring their own cross country ski gear – program fees help cover instructional costs and will not be reduced for those with personal gear.
+Participants can bring their cross-country ski gear – program fees help cover instructional costs and will not be reduced for those with personal gear.

-Article by Michelle Deacon, LinkedIn, NCCP CCI and CC Coach Developer, CANSI Level III Cross Country Ski Instructor:
+"Physical Literacy & Its Relevance to Skiers", article by Michelle Deacon, NCCP CCI and CC Coach Developer, CANSI Level III Cross Country Ski Instructor

 get Involved in Nordic Skiing, Biathlon, or Ski jumping

 Whistler Olympic Park hosts its multi-sport camps during Christmas and Spring Break, along with multi-sport programs on some Pro-D days.
 Multi-sport programs may include Nordic skiing, biathlon, ski jumping, snowshoeing, and/or tobogganing.
 For more information about programs, parents can click here or email us.